cado-security/cado-poc-eks-cluster/README.md

 This repository contains a script, and instructions to create a simple EKS cluster for testing EKS acquisition in the Cado platform.

+A version of this cluster runs as part of our automated testing against each version of the platform.

 The cluster is a basic `nginx` webserver cluster, using a smaller node pool size to reduce costs.
 You can run our [CloudAndContainerCompromiseSimulator](https://github.com/cado-security/CloudAndContainerCompromiseSimulator) inside the cluster to get more interesting results inside the Cado platform.

 ## Example